vdomos/domogik-plugin-template/README.md

 ## Purpose

 This is a simple plugin for Domogik : http://www.domogik.org an open source home automation solution.

 ￼This is just an example, a help to make a plugin for Domogik.

-Read the bin/lib script, there are a lot of comments to help, I hope.
+Read inside bin/lib scripts, there are a lot of comments to help, I hope.

 ## Documentation